The LA Local Offer

 •Sensory and /or Physical

-What is the Special Education Needs Information Report?
+What is the Special Educational Needs Information Report?

 Schools utilise the LA Local Offer to meet the needs of SEND pupils as determined by school policy and the provision that the school is able to provide.
 Schools refer to this as The Special Educational Needs Information Report.